 The breed also loves to chew, and while some can grow out of chewing items like furniture and shoes, some will continue to for their whole life.
 Making sure your Border Terrier has enough toys to chew on is the best way to avoid replacing expensive furniture and unneeded vet bills!

-The Border Terrier is a high-energy breed who is always eager to please its owners.
-Since they have a strong prey drive and instinct to chase, they need to be taught the correct on and off-leash training as well as recall training to ensure that they don’t put other animals — and themselves — at risk.
+The Border Terrier is a high-energy breed that is always eager to please its owners.
+Since they have a strong prey drive and instinct to chase, they need to be taught the correct on- and off-leash training as well as recall training to ensure that they don’t put other animals—and themselves—at risk.

 Border Terrier Gender Differences